nf-core/modules/README.md

    git checkout -b fastqc
    ```

    On a regular basis you can pull upstream changes into this branch and it is recommended to do so before pushing and creating a pull request (PR) - see below.
+Rather than merging changes directly from upstream the rebase strategy is recommended so that your changes are applied on top of the latest master branch from the nf-core repo.
 This can be performed as follows

    ```bash
    git pull --rebase upstream master